schuermannator/schuermannator/README.md

 - [office hours queue][live-wait] - live queuing system using server-sent events

 #### Tools
-- [backhub] - back up your whole github to a local directory (I run a cron job to do backups to RAID array)
+- [github-backup] - back up your github repos to a local directory (I run a cron job to do regular backups to RAID array)
 - [backmark] - back up Safari bookmarks

 #### Misc